 Vegetation:

-The vegetation of this WR is diverse, comprising medium altitude moist deciduous forest in the overlapping Zoka Forest, forest-savanna mosaic, Butyrospermum and Combretum savannas, and wetlands.
-The banks of the Nile are fringed by Khaya gallery forest, and there are extensive areas of Papyrus along the river.
+The vegetation of this WR is diverse, comprising medium altitude moist deciduous forest in the overlapping Zoka Forest.
+Forest-savanna mosaic, Butyrospermum and Combretum savannas, and also wetlands.
+Khaya gallery forest fringes the banks of the Nile, and extensive papyrus areas stretch along the river.

 Wildlife:

-Formerly, East Madi was known for its large population of elephant, buffalo, giraffe, and kob.
+Formerly, East Madi supported large populations of elephant, buffalo, giraffe, and kob.
 The area suffered the intense poaching which engulfed the Country during the break down of security in the 1970’s and 1980’s.
 Some species however survived in low but significant numbers.
 Sitatunga is present in the swamps along the Albert Nile, and there are a few kob, waterbuck and hartebeest.
 Towards Zoka River there are signs of elephant and buffalo coming back to the WR.
-It can be assumed that the avifauna will be similar to that of Murchison Falls NP with time and good management.
+With time and good management, the avifauna is likely to resemble that of Murchison Falls National Park.

 Zoka Central Forest Reserve (CFR):

-The Forest Department Biodiversity Survey in the forest indicated that Zoka Forest, which is located in this WR, has a fairly diverse flora and fauna, as indicated below:
+The Forest Department Biodiversity Survey in the forest indicated that Zoka Forest located in this WR, has a fairly diverse flora and fauna, as indicated below.

 Overall Conservation Importance: E. Madi WR is of national importance for biodiversity conservation.